flutter/packages/packages/dynamic_layouts/README.md

 ### Stagger

-Using the stagger layout is simple.
-It can be used with the constructor `DynamicGridView.stagger` and still use the delegates from `GridView` like `SliverGridDelegateWithMaxCrossAxisExtent` and `SliverGridDelegateWithFixedCrossAxisCount`.
+The `Stagger` layout can be used with the constructor `DynamicGridView.stagger` and still use the delegates from `GridView` like `SliverGridDelegateWithMaxCrossAxisExtent` and `SliverGridDelegateWithFixedCrossAxisCount`.